quattor/quattor.github.com/_aquilon/management.md

 `--network_environment external` in its command line.

+## Implementing Modifications in the Template Library

+The [template library][tl_intro] provides the base templates for configuring the host operating system and some features, in particular for OpenStack cloud and for UMD grid middleware.
+It has been designed to highly configurable without any modification, using variables.
+The templates are developed by the Quattor community.
+They help to lower the management effort required at each site.

+The template library is not intended to be modified directly by a site.
+This is the reason it is part of the plenary templates that are not visible to Aquilon users and that they are not versioned.
+See the [dedicated section][aquilon_tl] for more information on how to integrate the template library into Aquilon.

+It may happen that some of the templates need to be enhanced or that a site develops a new feature that may be useful to other sites.
+In this case, it is recommended to create at the top level of the site templates a `template-library` directory.
+In this directory, create a sub-directory whose name is the template library version the modification apply to.
+This is the same directory structure as the one used in the plenary templates.

+Then for each template that you need to modify or add, place it in the same directory as it would be in the template library: the site version will be used instead of the standard one, without any modification to the other templates.

+When a new version of the template library is released, it is easy to compare the new templates with the local modifications to decide what still needs to be ported to the new version, using the same approach (a directory corresponding to the new version).

+It is important to submit your modification upstream, using GitHub pull requests against the relevant repositories.
+Avoid submitting one big pull request with all your changes: prefer submitting one pull request per change set.

 ## Implementing Peer-Review and Quality Assessment with Aquilon

 Implementing a stage deployment workflow, Aquilon makes easy to validate changes through peer-review and